neftjs/neft/index.coffee.md

 *Handler* Handler()
 -------------------

-Handler function used to connect and disconnect listeners.
+This function represents a handler function.

-Handler is always stored in the property prefixed by the *on* (e.g. *onWidthChanged*).
+The handler function is used to connect and disconnect listeners.

-If it's called it works as a alias for the *Handler.connect()*.
+If this function is called, it works like *Handler.connect()*.

 	createHandlerFunction = (signal) ->
 		handler = (listener, ctx) ->